-One of my favourites (if that’s allowed) is the story of the Boston Molasses Disaster from 1919 where the company built a storage tank for molasses to be stored in a congested commercial area of the city, but didn’t seal the tank very well.
-Now this wasn’t just your regular size storage tank.
-This stood at over 15 meters high and contained 8,700,000 liters of molasses.
+One of my favourites (if that’s allowed) is the story of the Boston Molasses Disaster from 1919 where the company built a storage tank for molasses to be stored in a congested commercial area of the city but didn’t seal the tank very well.
+Now, this wasn’t just your regular size storage tank.
+This stood at over 15 meters high and contained 8,700,000 litres of molasses.
 When cracks began to appear, rather than address the problem, they were painted over to hide them.
-Eventually disaster struck, the tank exploded sending a cascading tsunami of sticky molasses destroying everything in its path and killing 21 people.
+Eventually, disaster struck, the tank exploded sending a cascading tsunami of sticky molasses destroying everything in its path and killing 21 people.

 Stress can do weird things to people’s thinking and behaviour, denial of being wrong being perhaps the most dangerous.
 Being afraid to break the rules even when they are inappropriate to a given situation can lead to a poor decision being taken.
 Blaming others for our folly is a favourite past time, especially within a blame culture, as is failing to think and acting on impulse.